Select Page

 The Division of Berlin

-At the end of World War II, Berlin, the capital of Germany, was divided into four sectors, each administered by one of the victorious Allies: the United States, the Soviet Union, Great Britain, and France.
-West Berlin, located deep inside the Soviet-controlled East Germany, was controlled by the three Western powers – the United States, Great Britain, and France.
+At the end of World War II, Berlin, the capital of Germany, was divided into four sectors, each administered by one of the victorious Allies: During the Cold War the Soviet Union controlled East Berlin but the United States worked with France and Great Britain to govern West Berlin.
+East Germany’s Soviet-controlled region contained West Berlin which three Western powers – the United States, Great Britain, and France – governed.

 Allied Control of West Berlin